yasin9064/yasin-portfolio/blueprint.md

 ## **Current Plan**

-*   **Task:** Restructure the skills page to include separate divisions for "Languages," "Frameworks," and "Others."
+*   **Task:** Improve the achievements page.
 *   **Steps:**
-    1. Modified `src/app/skill/skills.tsx` to create three distinct sections for "Languages," "Frameworks," and "Others."
+    1. Create a new component `AchievementCard.tsx`.
-    2. Added new skills to each category.
+    2. Update `achievements/page.tsx` to use the `AchievementCard` component.
-    3. Updated `src/app/globals.css` with styles for the new sections.
+    3. Add new styles for the achievements page and the `AchievementCard` component to `globals.css`.
-    4. Updated this `blueprint.md` file.
+    4. Update this `blueprint.md` file.